|17 July 2005, 02:51 PM||#1|

 Take the following steps: (important things are underlined and in red):

 1) Unscrew the winding crown counterclockwise.
 Two or three turns, and then the winding crown should "pop out" in the "winding position".
 If not, make SURE that the winding crown is free of the threads before winding the watch.
 Reason: if you turn the winding crown clockwise while it is still on the threads and if you are NOT pushing the winding crown inward whilst turning it, you might damage the threads.
 So again: Make sure that the winding crown is free of the threads before winding the watch!

 2) Now you give your watch at LEAST 30-40 FULL windings by the crown.
-Wind the watch by turning the crown CLOCKWISE and NOT "back and forth" as some do!
+Wind the watch by turning the crown CLOCKWISE.
 The reason to wind the watch manually when it has stopped: That way you make sure that the watch is FULLY wound and will have its full power reserve.
 By just "shaking it to get it going" you will NOT get the full power reserve.
 Do not be afraid of "over-winding" the watch (there is a safety catch to prevent over winding), but about 30 full windings should be enough.

 3) IMPORTANT STEP!
 Remember that our example states that you want to get your watch going at 11 AM (in the "morning")??

 What you do BEFORE MOVING THE HANDS is to pull out the winding crown FULLY (time setting position) and then you turn the hands to make SURE that both the hour hand and minute hand stand at FIVE OR SIX o'clock!

 Reason: the date change mechanism (date-wheel) could be harmed if you change the date MANUALLY during the period from 21 to 01 o'clock.
 So by setting the hour and minute hand well off that period is strongly advised.